-Marilyn Wolf is Elmer E. Koch Professor of Engineering and Chair of the Department of Computer Science and Engineering at the University of Nebraska-Lincoln.
+Marilyn Wolf is Elmer E. Koch Professor of Engineering and Director of the School of Computing at the University of Nebraska-Lincoln.
 She received her BS, MS, and PhD in electrical engineering from Stanford University in 1980, 1981, and 1984.
 She was with AT&T Bell Laboratories from 1984 to 1989, was on the faculty of Princeton University from 1989 to 2007 and was Farmer Distinguished Chair in Embedded Computing Systems and GRA Eminent Scholar at the Georgia Institute of Technology from 2007 to 2019.
 Her research interests include cyber-physical systems, Internet-of-Things, embedded computing, embedded computer vision, and VLSI systems.
-She has received the IEEE Computer Society Goode Memorial Award, the ASEE Terman Award, and IEEE Circuits and Systems Society Education Award.
+She has received the IEEE Kirchmayer Graduate Teaching Award, the IEEE Computer Society Goode Memorial Award, the ASEE Terman Award, and IEEE Circuits and Systems Society Education Award.
 She is a Fellow of the IEEE and ACM and a Golden Core member of IEEE Computer Society.
 She has been elected to Phi Beta Kappa and Tau Beta Pi.
 She became an action figure in 2018.

 - Books by Marilyn Wolf.